 The power output of an amplifier is rated differently between a Valve amplifier and a solid-state amplifier which confuses.
 If a person does not understand precisely how much power is vital, this can become a real problem.

 Do you want to retain the type of amplifier you already have to say a Valve amplifier or do you want to change it over to a solid-state amplifier?
 Or maybe a hybrid amplifier?
 Do you want to leave the world of stereo and enter into the world of surround sound?
-They have different qualities, and you could be excited about one quality but could be disappointed with another as the formats are different?
+They have different qualities, and you could be excited about one quality but could be disappointed with another as the formats are other?

 Upgrade – Choosing audio systems